The-Fonz/xc-game/README.md

 This open-source code is licensed under the GNU GENERAL PUBLIC LICENSE Version 2, see `LICENSE.txt`.

 ## Folder structure
+- `built` contains the output from the typescript compiler in the same folder structure as `src`
+- `examples` contains HTML pages that grab code from the `built` folder visualize parts of the underlying algorithms, these visualizations can be used to tweak variables (e.g. cloud growth, thermal probability)
+- `obj` contains all scenery and paraglider models
+- `races` contains json setup files for different races
 - `src` contains the source typescript code
-- `built` contains the output from the typescript compiler in the same folder structure as `src`
 - `test` contains unit tests for mocha written in pure js for testing code in `build`
-- `examples` contains HTML pages that grab code from the `built` folder visualize parts of the underlying algorithms, these visualizations can be used to tweak variables (e.g. cloud growth, thermal probability)
 - `public` contains what will be uploaded to the web (bundled, minified javascript, scenery data, and the main entry point web page)

 ## Installing dependencies and building